 Jane Kaye-Bauiley with the Bedyango, Chieftainess of Mukuni and Stain Musengala

-With malaria, HIV/AIDS, TB, lack of water, poverty along with poor soil, rain falling only between the months of October and March it is no wonder that these people find life a toil; yet despite everything they are warm and happy people.
-Even the orphans who have had so much suffering have great resilience; all they need is an education, and with The Butterfly Tree orphan sponsorship program they can complete up to grade twelve with a much better chance of getting a job in Livingstone or in tourism.
+With malaria, HIV and AIDS, TB, lack of water, poverty along with poor soil, rain falling only between the months of October and March it is no wonder that these people find life a toil; yet despite everything they are warm and happy people.
+Even the orphans who have had so much suffering have great resilience; all they need is an education, and with The Butterfly Tree orphan sponsorship programme they can complete grade twelve with a much better chance of getting a job in Livingstone or in tourism.
 The standard of teaching in Mukuni is excellent and if we can build more classrooms, toilets and teacher’s houses for other villages then more children can be educated.

 Cynthia, Esnat and Angela, at Mukuni, hoping for a healthy future

-The government are attempting to reduce the numbers of HIV/AIDS cases.
-The population of Zambia is thirteen million, one in six adults are HIV positive and 710,000 children are orphaned.
-To help tackle this devastating disease at Mukuni and other villages in the chiefdom we are using TME’s educational DVDS, providing support to HIV positive mothers, peer education for HIV prevention and funding a group who run HIV/AIDS awareness, workshops and voluntary testing.
-The people of Mukuni are ready to move forward and with our funds and an excellent NGO team on the ground to administer our projects we can help them to prevent losing the next generation.
+The government are attempting to reduce the numbers of HIV and AIDS cases.
+The population of Zambia is seventeen million, one in six adults are HIV positive and 710,000 children are orphaned.
+To help tackle this devastating virus at Mukuni and other villages in the chiefdom we train peer educators, fund workshops to spread awareness and to help reduce the number of new case of HIV.
+The people of Mukuni are ready to move forward and with our funds, and an excellent NGO team on the ground to administer our projects, we can help them to prevent losing the next generation.